![]() | Open position

 patineta con Bamboleo | This figure is similar to patineta, but instead of doing one 8-count of yambú movements, you do two 8-counts of Bamboleo steps.
 Note that you start Bamboleo on the other foot than in patin con Bamboleo.
 The Bamboleo steps are the same as in the rueda figure patineta con Bamboleo. |

 por mi por ti | Por mi por ti (= for me for you) in ábaco uses movements from the Cuban dance yuka.
 When using this specific figure to salsa / timba music, we step on 7-8-1 and 3-4-5.
 The ábaco figure starts with a basic step (on 1-2-3, break on 4), and a tap-step (on 5-6).
 Then you are in position for starting the yuka steps with your right foot on 7.
-Exiting this figure, a clap at the end (on 7) is sometimes used.
-Yuka (by the Cuban dancers/instructors Wilmer Najarra Mora and Maria Del Carmen). |
+Exiting this figure, a clap at the end (on 7) is sometimes used. – yuka (by Wilmer Najarra Mora and Maria Del Carmen) – yuka in a timba routine (by Yoandy Villaurrutia, Yoannis Tamayo) |

 Tumba Francesa | The rueda figure Tumba Francesa starts with enchufla.
-Then there are 4 changes in a chain, and finally enchufla y quedate.
+Then you take the hand of 4 new partners, and it ends with finally enchufla y quedate.
 Quedate means stay, so the figure has no partner change at the end.
-In the ábaco figure, the 4 changes are marked with diagonal son / contratiempo steps.
+In the ábaco figure, the 4 changes are marked with contratiempo steps, the diagonal steps used in son.
 The beginning and end of the figure follow the rueda figure, using enchufla and enchufla y quedate.
 Tumba Francesa is the same as enchufla y cadeneta, except when to end.
-In Tumba Francesa you finish with the fourth new partner, and in enchufla y cadeneta you continue until you meet your partner again, hasta la tuya (until your own).
-In enchufla y cadeneta, it helps the ábaco to know when to end if the caller gives a hint when finishing, adding the call se fue or similar.
-Tumba Francesa is a bit easier to follow in ábaco, just count to 4. |
+In Tumba Francesa you finish with the fourth new partner, and in enchufla y cadeneta you continue until you meet your partner again, hasta la tuya (= “until your own”).
+In enchufla y cadeneta, it will help the ábaco dancers to know when to end if the caller gives a hint when finishing, adding the call se fue or similar.
+Tumba Francesa is a bit easier to follow in ábaco, just count to 4. – Practice videos for Tumba Francesa, to help with the contratiempo part. |

 Tumba Francesa > siguelo – se fue | Siguelo is a general call, used in various rueda figures.
 It means continue.
 Siguelo refers to the chain part in this rueda figure.
 In this ábaco it refers to the contratiempo part.
 When siguelo (continue) is called, it is called off with se fue.
 This means that the figures now continues with the regular ending. |